xiix0/scam/README.md

-You will give someone a piece of your mind, which you can ill afford.
+You are sick, twisted and perverted.
+I like that in a person.